Barbara Boxer: U.S. House of Representatives (1983-1993)

 Boxer was a member of the original Select Committee on Children, Youth, and Families that was established in 1983.
+She sat on the Armed Services committee throughout her tenure in the House.

-In 1992, Boxer was implicated in the House banking scandal, which revealed that more than 450 congressional representatives and aides, herself included, wrote overdraft checks covered by overdraft protection by the House Bank.
-In response, she issued a statement saying "in painful retrospect, I clearly should have paid more attention to my account" and wrote a $15 check to the Deficit Reduction Fund for each of her 87 overdrafts.
+In 1992, Boxer was implicated in the House banking scandal, which revealed that more than 450 congressional representatives and aides, herself included, wrote overdraft checks covered by the House Bank's overdraft protection.
+In a statement, Boxer said, "In painful retrospect, I clearly should have paid more attention to my account".
+She wrote a $15 check to the Deficit Reduction Fund for each of her 87 overdrafts.

-In 1991, during the Anita Hill Senate hearings, where Hill accused U.S. Supreme Court nominee Clarence Thomas of sexual harassment, Boxer led a group of women House members to the Senate Judiciary Committee – demanding that the all-white, all-male Committee of Senators take Hill's charges seriously.
+In 1991, during the Anita Hill Senate hearings, where Hill accused U.S. Supreme Court nominee Clarence Thomas of sexual harassment, Boxer led a group of women House members to the Senate Judiciary Committee, demanding that the all-white, all-male Committee of Senators take Hill's charges seriously.

-U.S. Senator
+U.S. Senator (1993-2017)

 Elections

-Four-term incumbent Democratic Senator Alan Cranston retired in 1992, creating an open seat contest.
+Four-term incumbent Democratic Senator Alan Cranston did not seek re-election in 1992.
+Boxer opted to run for Senate.
 In what was billed as the "Year of the Woman", Boxer beat fellow Rep. Mel Levine and Lieutenant Governor Leo McCarthy in the Democratic primary, winning 44% of the vote.
-In the general election Boxer defeated Republican Bruce Herschensohn, a conservative television political commentator from Los Angeles, by 4.9%.
-A last-minute revelation that Herschensohn had attended a strip club at least partially affected the outcome.
-In 1998, she won a second term, beating sitting California State Treasurer Matt Fong by 10.1% of the vote.
-After facing no primary opposition in the 2004 election, Boxer defeated GOP candidate Bill Jones, the former California Secretary of State, by 20%.
+In the general election, Boxer defeated Republican Bruce Herschensohn by 4.9%.
+A last-minute revelation that Herschensohn had patronized a strip club at least partially affected the outcome.
+In 1998, Boxer won a second term, beating sitting California State Treasurer Matt Fong by 10.1% of the vote.
+In 2004, after facing no primary opposition, Boxer defeated GOP candidate Bill Jones, the former California Secretary of State, by 20%.
 In 2010, Boxer defeated Republican candidate Carly Fiorina, former chief executive officer of Hewlett-Packard, by 10%.
+Boxer did not seek re-election in 2016.